Spyros Gogolos: Club career

-He was born on 11 August 1978 in Kerkyra.
-His family origins are from Paramythia in Thesprotia, Epirus.
+He was born on 11 August 1978 in Thesprotia.
+His family origins are from Karvounari Thesprotia a village near Paramythia in Epirus.

 He started playing football for Kerkyra.
 He joined the first team in 1995, at a time when the latter was competing in the Fourth Division, without getting to play in that season.
 At the end of the season Kerkyra was promoted.
 Gogolos played 21 Third Division and 2 Cup games during the 1996–97 season and became known as a player.